-There is only one study session with one reading, on the introduction of alternative investments, including real estate, private equity and hedge funds.
+There is only one study session with one reading on the introduction of alternative investments, including real estate, private equity, and hedge funds.

 AL’s representation in L2 remains relatively small at 10-15%, but there are more reading materials.
-Also, the topics are scattered: PE/VC, commodities, hedge funds, real estate are all considered alternative assets, but they’re so inherently different from one another.
-Hedge funds and commodities are relatively easy, but some of the PE/VC & real estate calculations could get tough.
+Also, the topics are scattered: PE/VC, commodities, hedge funds, and real estate are all considered alternative assets, but they’re so inherently different from one another.
+Hedge funds and commodities are relatively easy, but some PE/VC & real estate calculations could get tough.

 Here are more tips on these topic areas: